moiseevigor/moiseevigor.github.io/_posts/2026-05-15-geometry-of-seeing-cut-time-open-problem.md

 <div class="callout">
 <div class="callout-title">What this article covers</div>
 This is where the series arrives at the edge of what is known.
-Part 3 proved an
+Part&nbsp;3 proved an
 <em>inequality</em>: a geodesic cannot stay globally shortest past the first Maxwell time
 $4K(k^2)/\omega_0$.
 The natural question — is that bound <em>exact</em>? — is where
 rigour, numerics, and open conjecture part ways.
 We give the honest map: the cut time and